YukiOnishi1129/techpicks/bff/apollo-gateway/README.md

 # Apollo Gateway

-Apollo gateway is GraphQL server.
+Apollo gateway is GraphQL server.a